 Another misconception is that only underweight individuals can be diagnosed with an eating disorder.
-The truth is that people who are overweight or obese can also develop an eating disorder and its associated health and lifestyle consequences.
+The truth is that people who have a BMI > 25 (have overweight) or a BMI > 30 (have obesity) can also develop an eating disorder and its associated health and lifestyle consequences.
 “All patients should be screened for disordered eating, not just those with a low BMI,” notes Dr. Heinberg.

 The following are the most common physical signs of disordered eating: